mshibanami/xcstrings-cli/README.md

     npm install -g xcstrings-cli
     ```

-2. Initialize xcstrings-cli
+2. Initialize xcstrings-cli:

     ```bash
     xcstrings init
     ```

-This will ask you some questions and create a `xcstrings-cli.json` file in the current directory.
+This will ask you some questions and create an `xcstrings-cli.json` file in the current directory.

 ## Usage